 - Fill your chimney starter with a full-size load of charcoal briquettes or lump charcoal.

 - Place your chimney starter on a FIRE-PROOF surface.
 If you have a second grill grate, do this entire cook on your grill.
 If you don’t, do it on a concrete driveway or patio well away from the house.

 - Place a grill grate over the top of the chimney.
 Light your coals and wait 15-20 minutes for chimney starter full of coals to become red hot throughout.
 Looks like a jet’s afterburner, doesn’t it?

 - Cook your medium-thin steaks fast, just 2 minutes or so per side over the super-hot afterburner.

 The Omaha Steaks Difference

-No matter how you’re cooking steak, there’s one universal truth: quality matters.
+No matter how you’re cooking steak, there’s one universal truth: quality matters and Omaha Steaks beef is better.
 Making sure grillers like you start with the best possible beef is the reason behind everything we do at Omaha Steaks.
 Our staff of 100+ master butchers puts experience and craft into every steak so that you can focus on the fun part.
 Every Omaha Steak is: